-11.2 Children missing education
+12.1 Children missing education

-Knowing where children are during school hours is an extremely important aspect of Safeguarding.
-Missing school can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.
+Knowing where children are during school hours is an extremely important aspect of safeguarding.
+Missing school can be an indicator of abuse and neglect and may also raise concerns about other safeguarding issues, including the criminal exploitation of children.